 Modern cosmology challenges the ancient cosmologies, including the biblical cosmology.
 This is a matter to be considered when we ask where Jesus went after his resurrection.
 We say “he ascended into heaven.”
 But where, actually, is that?
 And how do we connect with Jesus if he is in heaven?

 I reflect on all of these aspects of space in this article.

 The fifth element proposed by some of the ancients is ether or space.
-In Hinduism, particularly in its esoteric tradition, the four elements describe states of matter; the fifth element describes that which is beyond the material world.
+In Hinduism, particularly in its esoteric tradition, the four elements of earth, air, fire, and water describe states of matter; the fifth element describes that which is beyond the material world.
 In Buddhism the four great elements, to which two others are sometimes added, are not viewed as substances, but as categories of sensory experience.
 Chinese Taoism has a similar but different listing of five elements: metal, earth, wood, fire, and water.

 The four or five elements of ancient Greek cosmology served as the working model of Western cosmological science for centuries.
 Albert Einstein revolutionized cosmological thinking by demonstrated in his general theory of relativity that space is curved – also that it is not empty; it is a gravitational field.
 While Einstein’s theory was revolutionary, it retained the ancient notion that there is a boundary or limit to the universe since space curves around on itself.
 Even for Einstein the universe was a static entity.

 Then Edwin Hubble demonstrated through his telescope that space is expanding.
 One can see that galaxies are moving farther apart from one another.
 It took a bit of convincing to get Einstein to admit this; he had to look through the telescope himself.
 Space has an energy (called the cosmological constant) that allows it to push farther and farther away from its point of origin.